zyushun/Adam-mini/README.md

 ## How to use

-Our current implementation supports popular distributed frameworks and codebase including:
+Our current implementation of Adam-mini supports popular distributed frameworks and codebase including:

 1. DDP distributed framework
 2. FSDP distributed framework
 3. [DeepSpeed](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat)
 4. [Hugginface Trainer](https://huggingface.co/docs/transformers/en/main_classes/trainer)
 5. [Torchtitan](https://github.com/pytorch/torchtitan)
 6. More is coming!
-Do not hestitate to contact us if you have any preferred platform that we do not support!
+Do not hestitate to contact us if you have any preferred platform that we currently do not support!

 You can use Adam-mini optimizer as follows.